RÅDFRÅGA decoration set, £9

-This relationship will be reflected in our decorating choices, and is why Ikea have selected Home Sanctuary as one of their biggest trends for SS21.
+This relationship will be reflected in our decorating choices, and is why Ikea has selected Home Sanctuary as one of their biggest trends for SS21.
 Embracing neutrals, open-plan living and sustainability, the scheme focuses on rustic vibes and plenty of storage space.
 Keep reading for some of our favourite picks from the new range and how to style them in your home.

 Multifunctional spaces